cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 Task Job Script Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-These are variables that can be referenced (but should not be modified) in a task job script.

-The task job script may export the following environment variables:
+These variables provided by the :term:`scheduler` are available to task job scripts:

 .. code-block:: sub